My recipes → Your inbox. Sign up today!

 Cooking cauliflower fried rice in a nonstick skillet.

-• Top with green onions and sesame seeds (if using).
+• Add the scrambled eggs back to the pan and top with green onions and sesame seeds (if using).
 Enjoy!

 Notes